ro-sanda/Z--explorer/README.md

 Information about the Z' model must be provided through an incard, that must be stored as /incard/card_1.dat.
-For each reference point in parameter space, the following information must be provided in columns:
+For each reference point in parameter space, the following information must be provided in columns (separate by space):

-M, guL, guR, gdL, gdR, gcL, gcR, gsL, gsR, gbL, gbR, gtL, gtR, geL, geR, gμL, gμR, gτL, gτR, Γinv, Γww, Γzh, Γxx
+M  guL guR  gdL  gdR  gcL  gcR  gsL  gsR  gbL  gbR  gtL  gtR  geL  geR  gμL  gμR  gτL  gτR  Γinv  Γww  Γzh  Γxx

 where M is de Z' mass (in TeV), gfL/R is the coupling of the Z' to the corresponding left/right fermion, and Γinv, Γww, Γhz are the partial widths to inv, WW and ZH.
 The total width to non SM particles  can be added as Γxx.